LFT and KFT (Liver Function Test & Kidney Function Test)

 What does LFT and KFT (Liver Function Test & Kidney Function Test) measure?

-The LFT (Liver Function Test) helps determine the health of the liver by measuring various key markers in the blood such as bilirubin, enzymes, and proteins.
+An LFT (Liver Function Test) helps determine the health of your liver by measuring various components like enzymes, proteins, and bilirubin.
 These components help detect inflammation, infection, diseases, etc., of the liver and monitor the damage due to liver-related issues.

 Know more about LFT (Liver Function Test)